wrapperband/OpenMLOperatingSystem/README.md

 # OpenMLOperatingSystem
-ML-OP is a proposal for Low-level machine learning controlled computer operating system
+M-LOP is a proposal for Low-level machine learning controlled computer operating system

 ## White paper